stevejchacon/pizzatip/lessons.md

 # Lessons Learned
-### This is a list of items that took more time than necessary due to unexpected bugs
+This list compiles items that required more time than anticipated due to unexpected bugs, issues, or confusions.
+I've documented these instances not only as a personal reference but also to illustrate the minor challenges encountered throughout the project.
+It includes seemingly simple obstacles that proved to be stumbling blocks, serving as a record of these experiences.

 # SPELL CHECK THIS DOCUMENT